 In October 2018, the IASB issued amendments to IAS 1 Presentation of Financial Statements and IAS 8 to align the definition of 'material' across the standards and to clarify certain aspects of the definition.
 The new definition, effective January 1, 2020, states that, 'Information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity.'
 The amendments clarify that materiality will depend on the nature or magnitude of information, or both.
 The Company will need to assess whether the information, either individually or in combination with other information, is material in the context of the financial statements.
-The Company will apply the standard prospectively from May 1, 2020.
-The effects of the amended standard on our financial performance and disclosure will be dependent on the facts and circumstances of any future transactions and the Company does not expect any material impact.
+The Company applied the standard prospectively from May 1, 2020 and does not have any material impact.